 - Wallace & Gromit: The Curse of the Were-Rabbit

 So why don’t you see as many claymation movies as traditional cel animated ones?
 Well, as you can see from this video from Insider, it’s a lot of work.
 And we mean… a lot of work.

 Not only does every character, animal, and building have to be created, often resulting in hundreds of models, but then those figures have to be meticulously moved ever so slightly while each individual frame is captured.
 It’s a ton of work, but as Laika and Aardman Animations have shown, the result has led to some of the best animated movies ever.

 WHAT is Claymation in Film History?

 The first feature-length, theatrically-released clay animation film may have been Chicken Run, but the art form actually dates back to 1897.
 This was when an oil-based modeling clay, known as plasticine, would be created.
 Plasticine would go on to become the standard claymation clay used for most films.
 This was also around the time cel animation was beginning to develop, but for decades, claymation remained on the fringes of the animation movement.

 The first claymation animation film that’s survived is called The Sculptor’s Nightmare from 1908.
 The short film follows members of a political club arguing about who will replace Theodore Roosevelt as president and whose bust they will need to put up next.
 The short film combines elements of live action with claymation.

 A short film that fully utilizes claymation is more along the lines of 1926’s Long Live the Bull from Joseph Sunn.
 It tells the story of a young man willing to fight a bull to impress and win over his beloved.

-The process of making a claymation film is pretty similar to stop motion.
+The process of making claymation movies is pretty similar to stop motion animation.
 The main difference mostly comes down to what your characters and sets are made out of.